Hannah Arendt: Paris (1933–1940)

-On release, realizing the danger she was now in, Arendt and her mother fled Germany following the established escape route over the Ore Mountains by night into Czechoslovakia and on to Prague and then by train to Geneva.
+On their release, realizing the danger she was now in, Arendt and her mother fled Germany following the established escape route over the Ore Mountains by night into Czechoslovakia and on to Prague and then by train to Geneva.
 In Geneva, she made a conscious decision to commit herself to "the Jewish cause".
 She obtained work with a friend of her mother's at the League of Nations' Jewish Agency for Palestine, distributing visas and writing speeches.

 From Geneva the Arendts traveled to Paris in the autumn, where she was reunited with Stern, joining a stream of refugees.
 While Arendt had left Germany without papers, her mother had travel documents and returned to Königsberg and her husband.
 In Paris, she befriended Stern's cousin, the Marxist literary critic and philosopher Walter Benjamin and also the Jewish French philosopher Raymond Aron.

 Arendt was now an émigrée, an exile, stateless, without papers, and had turned her back on the Germany and Germans of the Nazizeit.
 Her legal status was precarious and she was coping with a foreign language and culture, all of which took its toll on her mentally and physically.
 In 1934 she started working for the Zionist-funded outreach program Agriculture et Artisanat, giving lectures and organizing clothing, documents, medications and education for Jewish youth seeking to emigrate to the British Mandate of Palestine, mainly as agricultural workers.
 Initially she was employed as a secretary, and then office manager.
 To improve her skills she studied French, Hebrew, and Yiddish.
 In this way she was able to support herself and her husband.
 When the organization closed in 1935, her work for Blumenfeld and the Zionists in Germany brought her into contact with the wealthy philanthropist Baroness Germaine Alice de Rothschild (born Halphen, 1884–1975), wife of Édouard Alphonse James de Rothschild, becoming her assistant.
 In this position she oversaw the baroness' contributions to Jewish charities through the Paris Consistoire, although she had little time for the family as a whole.
 (Note: The Rothschilds had headed the central Consistoire for a century but stood for everything Arendt did not, opposing immigration and any connection with German Jewry.)